Robert-G-J/shop-til-you-drop/README.md

 ### Adaptive UI

-The UI is currently not adaptive, so requires media-queries to modify the layout for smaller screens.
-I would limit the size of the description box, and use `vw` and `vh` for relative text sizing (if it doesn't raise bugs).
+The style sheet has a single media query to detect the width of the viewport.
+Currently on mobile, the images and description are hidden.
+When tablet or bigger, these are revealed.
+One improvement might be to include a smaller image on mobile.

 ## TODOs:

-Oh, where to start?
+Where to start?
 Over the next few iterations I would:

-* Reskin with a less dull design
+* Re-skin with a more interesting design

-* Call the RickAndMorty wikia API to populate the app with data, rather than use a local file
 * Store the product data with something like Firebase.
-* Audit accessibility and validation.
-That hasn't had anywhere near the precedence.
+* Audit and improve accessibility and validation.
 * Refactor the `<input type="number"/>` to a couple of `<Button />`s that change quantity.
+* Currency conversion: call an external API to convert the 'grand total' between `£`, `$` and `€`.
+* Use React-Router and create a `<ProductList />` component with `add to basket` buttons for each product.
+This would populate the current Kit Cart.